pegahcarter/AlphaApexDAO-contracts/README.md

     * [x] Determine `minTokenBalanceForDividends`
     * [x] Determine `swapTokensAtAmount`
     * [x] Should fee rates be configurable?
-* [x] Validate Dividends/MultiRewards logic does not round from USDC decimals

 * [ ] Safemath
     * [x] Rmv from MultiRewards